 Pediatric Eye CareHealthy Sight for Children

 Eye health is important your whole life, no matter how old—or young—you are.
-Pediatric eye care helps address eye and vision issues that could have consequences lasting into adulthood, so your child is able to see clearly both now and as he or she grows.
-Some eye conditions are particularly common in childhood that are highly treatable if you catch them early.
+Children’s eye care helps address eye and vision issues that could have consequences lasting into adulthood.
+It’s more than just regular checkups to see if your child needs glasses; it’s about identifying and addressing problems before they have the chance to become long-lasting or serious.

-- Amblyopia – This is an issue with blurry vision, typically because of one eye not seeing as clearly as the other.
+- “Lazy Eye” (Amblyopia) – This typically happens when one eye is not seeing as clearly as the other.
 This could be a result of an uncorrected refractive error (your child needs glasses), or because one or both eyes are not properly aligned.
 As a result, the brain starts to ignore the information coming from the “weaker” eye, turning it “lazy.”
 The vision loss in the weaker eye can be permanent if the condition isn’t treated early enough.

-- Strabismus – This is a problem with misalignment in your child’s eyes.
+- “Crossed Eyes” (Strabismus) – This is a problem with malalignment in your child’s eyes.
 One eye may look straight forward, while the other appears to look in, out, up, or down.
 If the eyes are not perfectly lined up together, one eye will develop weaker vision than the other.

-- Chalazions and Styes – Though slightly different, both of these conditions result in sore, painful red bumps on your child’s eyelids.
+- Chalazions and styes – Though slightly different, both conditions result in sore, painful red bumps on your child’s eyelids.
 The bumps are often sensitive to touch and may make blinking uncomfortable.
 In more severe cases they can distort vision.

-- Pink Eye – Conjunctivitis, also known as pink eye, is an infection on the surface of the eye.
-It could be a bacterial or a viral problem, and can be very contagious.
+- Pinkeye – Conjunctivitis, also known as pinkeye, is an infection on the surface of the eye.
+It may be a bacterial or a viral problem, and can be very contagious.
 Your child’s eye appears red or pink, itches, tears up, and might leak discharge as well.
 Occasionally it’s accompanied by cold symptoms like a runny nose and sore throat.